HomeBlogInsightsMedia & Entertainment NewsSimilarweb Traffic League: Who is the Most Popular Football Club in May 2023?

 Napoli0.428M67.48%

-Luckily for Manchester City and Inter, who will tussle on Saturday in Istanbul, the title of European Champions will be delivered for performance on the pitch, and not in the digital playing field.
+Luckily for Manchester City and Inter, who will tussle on Saturday in Istanbul, the title of European Champions will be delivered for performance on the pitch, and not on the digital playing field.
 The final whistle to their showdown will mark the end of the 2022/23 season.
 The arms race also known as the summer transfer window is already in place, with clubs hoping to build a strong team that will inspire their fans to dream, and pay frequent visits to their website, among other things.
 We will see the result of the actions taken over the next couple of months throughout the 2023/24 season.

 This post is subject to Similarweb legal notices and disclaimers.

-Wondering what Similarweb can do for you?
+Wondering what Similarweb can do for your business?